NA-MIC/ProjectWeek/PW36_2022_Virtual/Projects/CIP_Update/README.md

 - CIP GitHub write access was requested for @Andras to support merging, @Raul agreed
 - As labelmaps are used throughout CIP in nearly every module we will discuss a Slicer-based solution for that problem tomorrow

+01/18/22: 12pm Meeting with Raul, Andras, Rudolf (Discord Red Slice)

+- good follow upd meeting
+- a first module (Calibration) has been adapted to 4.13 and now works with the Segment Editor instead of Editor
+- ParenchymaSubtypeTrainingLabelling was demonstrated by Raul
+- we decided to prioritize certain modules during CIP adaptation
+- ParenchymaAnalysis probably the next to go
+- Andras promised to look into CLI modules and letting them use segmentations instead of labelmaps as an input maybe automatically
+- next meeting will be Thursday 11 am Red Slice

 # Illustrations